awslabs/aws-crt-builder/README.md

     ],
     // These are special, much like CMake's IMPORTED targets, the builder must know about them or they must be
     // defined by a script.
 For examples, look in builder/imports.
 Just like dependencies, transitive imports
     // will be resolved.
-    "imports": [
+If no special configuration is required, these can just be submodules or other repos "imports": [
         "s2n"
     ],

+    // Per-environment overrides
+    // Overrides are applied per host, per target/architecture, and per compiler/version.
+Any top-level config
+    // value can be overridden from within these override sections, see below for examples.

-    // Configuration differences per host
+    // Configuration differences per host (the machine/image the build runs on) "hosts": {
-    "hosts": {
-        "ubuntu": {},
+        "linux": {}, // includes all flavors of linux below "ubuntu": {},
         "debian": {},
         "al2": {},